Cities that are canceling their big New Year’s Eve events — and those still going forward

 TAIPEI

-The largest city on the island of Taiwan plans on holding its annual countdown show and fireworks at the towering Taipei 101 skyscraper, according to the Taipei Times and other local media.
+The largest city on the island of Taiwan plans on holding its annual countdown show and fireworks at the towering Taipei 101 skyscraper, according to the Taipei Times, Taiwan Scene and other local media.

 (Copyright (c) 2021 CNN.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)